National Seamen Board

-This is about the Seamen Board in the Philippines.
-For the Board in the United Kingdom, see National Maritime Board.

 The National Seamen Board (NSB) is the committee that was created by the Labor Code of the Philippines, through Article 20 of Presidential Decree No. 422.
 According to Article 20 of the Labor Code (Labor Code Provisions of Overseas Employment, General Provisions, Chapter I, Recruitment and Placement of Workers, Title I), the National Seamen Board of the Philippines has the responsibility of developing and maintaining a comprehensive program for Filipino seamen that are employed overseas.
 It has the power and duty to perform the following functions: